Bhanu1776/vscode-Jellyfish-x-Retro/README.md

 1. Install this theme from vscode or from [here](https://marketplace.visualstudio.com/items?itemName=Bhanu1776.jellyfish-retro).
 2. Install [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) vscode extension.
 3. Link the CSS file from this extension in your .vscode/settings.json:
-   - To find settings.json: Hit CTRL + SHIFT + P and type "Open User Settings (JSON)" and click the matching entry.
+   - To find settings.json: Hit CTRL + SHIFT + P and type "Open User Settings (JSON)".

+4. Paste the below code in settings.json at the end of the code before `'}'`

 ```
-On Mac & Linux it might look something like the snippet below:
+On Windows it might look something like the snippet below:

   ,"vscode_custom_css.imports": [
-    "file:///Users/{your system username}/.vscode/extensions/bhanu1776.jellyfish-retro-0.1.0/themes/JellyFish-x-Retro.css"
+    "file:///C:/Users/{Your Windows Username}/.vscode/extensions/bhanu1776.jellyfish-retro-0.1.1/themes/JellyFish-x-Retro.css"
   ],

-Windows might resemble:
+Mac & Linux  might resemble:

   ,"vscode_custom_css.imports": [
-    "file:///C:/Users/{Your Windows Username}/.vscode/extensions/bhanu1776.jellyfish-retro-0.1.0/themes/JellyFish-x-Retro.css"
+    "file:///Users/{your system username}/.vscode/extensions/bhanu1776.jellyfish-retro-0.1.1/themes/JellyFish-x-Retro.css"
   ],

 ```

-4. Don't forget to add your `username` in the above code !!
+5. Don't forget to add your `username` in the above code !!

-    - If you are confused with the above code you can simply redirect to that path via `File explorer` and paste here (optional)
+    - If you are confused with the above code you can simply redirect to that file path via `Windows File explorer` and paste in the above code. (optional)

-5. Paste the above code in settings.json at the end of the line before `'}'`

-6. From the command panel, select `Reload Custom CSS and JS`.
-You'll need to run this command every time vscode updates!
+6. Finally, open the vscode command panel (Windows: ctrl + shift + p / Mac: cmd + shift + p ), and select `Reload Custom CSS and JS`.
+   - You'll need to run this command every time vscode updates!

 <br/>